I spent my entire life playing fighting games wrong

 It was a series I was completely unfamiliar with, meaning I had zero expectations about my performance.
 I was no longer carrying the baggage of a life spent mostly focused on Street Fighter.
 It freed me from the stress of losses.
 It meant I played for the thrill of battle again.

-The biggest impact was that it brought my attention to the many online resources we have to help us improve.
+The biggest impact was that it brought my attention to the many online resources we have available to us.
 A quick Google was eye-opening, with sites and YouTube channels dedicated to helping people learn and improve.
 And help they did.

 It was then I realised I was always the problem.